Laura6826/pands-weekly-tasks/README.md

 original_num = (input('Please enter the number you wish to retrieve the square root of: '))

-while type (original_num) is str:
-# isinstance(original_num, str):
-    # I tried to also ensure that the integer is positive, by using the code 'while original_num <0', however it through out an error.
+isInt = True
+try:
+   int(original_num)
+except ValueError:
+   isInt = False
+while isInt:
+   print ('That is a positive integer, please proceed to step 2.') break
+else:
-    print ('That is not a positive integer.
-Please enter a positive integer: ') original_num = (input('Please enter the number you wish to retrieve the square root of: ')) if type (original_num) is float:
+   print("That is not a positive integer.") original_num= int(input('Please enter the number you wish to retrieve the square root of: '))
-    estimate_sqrt = (int(input('Please enter an educated guess as to the squart root of your original number: ')))

-answer = newtons_method_sqrt (original_num, estimate_sqrt)
+estimate_sqrt = (int(input('Step 2: Please enter an educated guess as to the squart root of your original number: '))) answer = newtons_method_sqrt (original_num, estimate_sqrt)
 print(f'The approximate square root of {original_num} is {answer}')
 ```

 ***